 READ THESE, DO NOT SKIP, THEY HELP, A LOT!

 - Place the oven rack on the very bottom.
-Place a sheet pan on that bottom rack while you are pre heating your oven.
 This helps aid in the baking of the bottom crust.
 Prevents soggy pies.

-- Place pie pan in freezer while prepping pie filling and dough.
+- Place pie pan/dough in freezer while prepping pie filling and dough.

 For the Filling: